 Is the Sex Offender Registry for Life?

-Unlike other crimes, sentencing for sexual related crimes does not end once the accused serves probation , jail or prison time.
-As soon as their standard prison sentence ends or after they complete their probation, sexual offenders in Michigan are required to register with the city or county’s Sex Offender Registration Act registry within five business days.
+Unlike other crimes, the collateral consequences for sex crimes do not end once the accused completes serving their probation, jail, or prison time.
+As soon as their standard prison/criminal sentence ends or after they complete their probation, sexual offenders in Michigan are required to register with the Michigan Sex Offender Registry within five business days.
 They are also supposed to do the same immediately after they move to a new city or country.
-Additionally, they’re required to re-register at the public sex offender registry annually five days within their birthday.
-However, how long they do so varies based on the nature of the sexual offense.
+Additionally, they are required to re-register at the public sex offender registry every year five days within their birthday.
+With that being said, how long they do need to be on the sex offender registries vary based on the nature of the sex offenses.

-In Michigan, offenders charged with criminal sexual conduct in the fourth degree are often required to register with the public sex offender registry for 15 years.
-On the other hand, a tier II offender is required to do the same registration at public sex offender registry for the next 25 years.
-However, Tier III offenders, or those charged with criminal sexual conduct in the first degree, must register at the public sex offender registry for the rest of their lives and verify their address every 90 days.
+For instance, in Michigan, sex crimes of criminal sexual conduct 4th degree often require sex offender registration with the public sex offender registry for 15 years.
+On the other hand, a Tier II offender is required to do the same registration at the public sex offender registry for 25 years (see what is a Tier 2 sex offender here).
+Tier III offenders, however, or those charged with criminal sexual conduct 1st degree, must register at the public sex offender registry for the rest of their lives and verify their information every 90 days.

 Information Sex Offenders Provide